-Serotonin syndrome can occur with therapeutic drug use, self-poisoning, or, most commonly, unintended drug interactions when 2 serotonergic drugs are used ( Drugs That Can Cause Serotonin Syndrome).
+Serotonin syndrome can occur with therapeutic drug use, self-poisoning, or, most commonly, unintended drug interactions when 2 serotonergic drugs are used (see table ).
 It can occur in all age groups.

-In most cases, serotonin syndrome manifests within 24 h, and most occur within 6 h, of a change in dose or initiation of a drug.
+In most cases, serotonin syndrome manifests within 24 hours, and usually within 6 hours, of a change in dose or initiation of a drug.
 Manifestations can range widely in severity.
 They can be grouped into the following categories:

 Mental status alterations: Anxiety, agitation and restlessness, easy startling, delirium